anaoramos/prescription-pharmacy-system/README.md

 • Definition of statistics:

-o user
+▪ User

-▪ Average prescription per user
+- Average prescription per user

-▪ users with more prescriptions
+- users with more prescriptions

-▪ users who spend more
+- users who spend more

-o doctors
+▪ Doctors

-▪ Average prescription per doctor
+- Average prescription per doctor

-▪ doctors with more prescriptions
+- Doctors with more prescriptions

-o medication
+▪ Medication

-▪ Stock
+- Stock

-▪ Stocks on alert
+- Stocks on alert

-▪ Best sellers
+- Best sellers